sumanmukherjee03/practice-and-katas/k8s/CKA/pod.README.md

 -------------------------------------------------------------

-### sample pod definition that can run a web service
+### sample pod definition that can run a long lived web service

 `cat pod-definition.yaml`